amoh-godwin/Python-gui-book/Layouts_fixed.md

 ### Spacing

 Most layouts provide a `spacing` property (`columnSpacing` and `rowSpacing` for `GridLayout`) that adds a consistent gap between all child items.
-The default value is typically greater than 0, so if you want items to touch, set it explicitly to `0`.
+The default value is greater than 0, so if you want items to touch, set it explicitly to `0`.

 ---

 ## ColumnLayout

-**`ColumnLayout`** arranges its child items into a single vertical column, one on top of the other.
+**`ColumnLayout`** arranges its child items into a single vertical column, placing one item on top of the other.

 ![Diagram showing three numbered boxes arranged vertically in a single column](https://via.placeholder.com/200x300.png/333333/ffffff?text=1%0A%0A2%0A%0A3)